 At his Primarch’s demand, Fabius produced his first cloned Primarch, creating a replica of Ferrus Manus which Fulgrim tried to again convert to his cause and killing him after he refused.
 Fabius created multiple clones of Ferrus, all refusing Fulgrim before being killed.
 Fabius proved vital for the Emperor’s Children during the Heresy, reviving both Eidolon and Lucius at the demand of their Primarch.
 As the war ground on his experiments became more and more depraved, torturing captive Space Marines of both allied and enemy Legions to give birth to his first generation of Terata.

-During the end of the Heresy Fabius took part in his legion’s attack on Terra, although neither he or his Legion were actually involved in the siege of the Imperial Palace; instead, they attacked the general population.
-In the Legion’s unrestrained fervour, millions of Earth’s civilians were murdered.
+During the end of the Heresy, Fabius took part in his legion’s attack on Terra, although neither he nor his Legion was actually involved in the siege of the Imperial Palace; instead, they attacked the general population.
+In the Legion’s unrestrained fervor, millions of Earth’s civilians were murdered.
 Bile used the opportunity to perform horrific experiments on captives.
 Human victims were rendered down to create special drugs which heightened the Legionnaires’ feeling of ecstasy.

 During the Psychic Awakening, Bile stole a precious Death Guard artifact known as the Ark Cornucontagious.
 This spurred Typhus and his Plague Fleet to pursue the Spider, who was forced to form an alliance with Argento Corian and his Shriven warband.
 During the subsequent War of the Spider Bile was able to manipulate all sides to his own advantage.
 The Shriven were modified into hordes of Terata while Corian himself was eventually doomed to become a monstrous golem.
 During the battle on Bairsten Prime Bile was able to capture a number of Custodes and Sisters of Silence, taking them as test subjects.
 In the final stage of the war on Dessah Bile was again able to escape as the Shriven, Death Guard, and Custodes destroyed one another.
 With his research subjects acquired and the Ark Cornucontagious in hand, Bile returned to Urum to begin his work.